Why Uruguay v Ghana is a grudge match

 This content is not available in your location.

-BBC Sport takes a look back at the controversial moments of Uruguay's 2010 World Cup quarter-final against Ghana ahead of their meeting at the 2020 World Cup in Qatar.
+BBC Sport takes a look back at the controversial moments of Uruguay's 2010 World Cup quarter-final against Ghana before their meeting at the 2022 World Cup in Qatar.

 READ MORE: 'I do not apologise' - Suarez on Ghana handball